-The focus on occupational health and safety has never The knock-on effect of all this is that investors and been greater.
-The COVID-19 pandemic shone a light on the other stakeholders are looking much more closely at occupational health and safety as a key element of the 'S' need for organizations to truly care for their people.
-The ripple effect from the pandemic has also heightened the in environmental, social and corporate governance (ESG).
-A recent Harvard Business School study (2021) found that demand from workers for work that is purpose-driven and that does not undermine their physical and mental health. where organizations have a strong, positive culture across the organization, social practices tend to be strong3.
-Where there is weak or toxic culture, social elements occupational health and safety to their list of fundamental tend to follow the same path.
+The focus on occupational health and safety has never been greater.
+The COVID-19 pandemic shone a light on the need for organizations to truly care for their people.
+The ripple effect from the pandemic has also heightened the demand from workers for work that is purpose-driven and that does not undermine their physical and mental health.

-The International Labour Organization has added occupational health and safety to their list of fundament rights, and governments around the world are strengthening their legislative frameworks with regard to physical and psychological health and safety.
+The International Labour Organization has added occupational health and safety to their list of fundamental rights, and governments around the world are strengthening their legislative frameworks with regard to physical and psychological health and safety.